Compiled by the Baron Banner and Wired Baron staffs, 2006

 Students at FVHS formed a Gay/Straight Alliance club in October of 1993.
 It started with over 45 members.
 There was great controversy.
-The board of Trustees voted 4-1 in favor of the club by way of the Equal Access Policy.
+The board of Trustees votes 4-1 in favor of the club by way of the Equal Access Policy.
 Don Katz, Ron Katz, Amanda Martin, Jeff Edmonston and Ola Metwally were the student leaders of the Alliance.

 List of Principals

 Larry Lucas 1979-1980